Metre (music): Compound metre

 Compound metre (or compound time), is a metre in which each beat of the bar divides naturally into three equal parts.
 That is, each beat contains a triple pulse.
-The top number in the time signature will be 6, 9, 12, 15, 18, 24, etc.
+The top number in the time signature will be 6, 9, or 12.

 Compound metres are written with a time signature that shows the number of divisions of beats in each bar as opposed to the number of beats.
 For example, compound duple (two beats, each divided into three) is written as a time signature with a numerator of six, for example, 6/8.
 Contrast this with the time signature 3/4, which also assigns six eighth notes to each measure, but by convention connotes a simple triple time: 3 quarter-note beats.

 Examples of compound metre include 6/8 (compound duple metre), 9/8 (compound triple metre), and 12/8 (compound quadruple metre).